patricknee/d3-angular2-force-drag-zoom-pan/README.md

 All are built with D3 V4 on HTML5 Canvas using the Angular 2 cli (http://cli.angular.io).

 1) Zoom-Pan-Drag demonstrates gragging dots around the screen.
-This page is modifed from Drag & Zoom
+This page is modifed from Drag & Zoom (https://bl.ocks.org/mbostock/2b534b091d80a8de39219dd076b316cd) for Angular 2 compatibility.

 2) Force Canvas demonstrates a Force Layout graph with dragging but no zoom and pan.
-This page is modifed from Force Dragging III, but nodes are locked in position after release.
+This page is modifed from Force Dragging III (http://bl.ocks.org/mbostock/ad70335eeef6d167bc36fd3c04378048), but nodes are locked in position after release.

 3) Force Canvas+Zoom and Pan demonstrates Force Layout with dragging AND zoom and pan.
 To replicate error: zoom in, drag a node, and watch the node move faster than your mouse.